Sales Engagement - Apollo.io

 ICP search and saved filter architecture

 We translate your ideal customer profile into Apollo's advanced search filters - industry, headcount, revenue range, technologies in use, hiring signals, and funding events.
-Saved searches become the single source of truth for prospecting so reps stop building one-off lists that overlap and contaminate each other.
-Contact and account exclusion lists are enforced at the search level, not by memory.
+Saved searches become the single source of truth for prospecting, so reps stop building one-off lists that overlap.

 Sequence library with branching and step logic

-We build a core sequence library covering cold outbound, warm follow-up, re-engagement, and post-meeting nurture.
-Each sequence uses Apollo's step types - email, call task, LinkedIn task, manual step - in a cadence that matches your sales cycle length.
-Branching rules handle reply detection and auto-removal so reps are not manually pruning active sequences every morning.
+We build a core sequence library covering cold outbound, warm follow-up, re-engagement, and post-meeting nurture, using Apollo's step types - email, call task, LinkedIn task, manual step - in a cadence matched to your sales cycle.
+Branching rules handle reply detection and auto-removal automatically.

 Intent data operationalized into workflow

-Apollo's Bombora-powered intent topics are only useful if someone acts on them.
-We map intent signals to specific sequences and rep alerts so that when a target account spikes on a relevant topic, a task fires the same day.
-We also configure job-change alerts for former champions so your team has a repeatable motion for warm outreach that most competitors miss entirely.
+Apollo's Bombora-powered intent topics only matter if someone acts on them.
+We map intent signals to specific sequences and rep alerts, so a spike fires a same-day task.
+We configure job-change alerts for former champions - a warm-outreach motion most competitors miss.

 CRM sync configured field by field

 Apollo's native two-way sync with HubSpot and Salesforce is powerful and frequently misconfigured.
-We audit your existing field mapping, fix the write-back rules for contact stage, sequence status, and email engagement data, and set sync direction logic so Apollo enrichment does not overwrite manually entered CRM data.
-The result is one clean record, not two contradictory ones.
+We audit your field mapping, fix the write-back rules for contact stage, sequence status, and engagement data, and set sync direction so enrichment never overwrites manually entered CRM data.

 Email deliverability and domain health setup

-High-volume Apollo sequences will damage your sending domain if mailbox warm-up, sending limits, and bounce thresholds are not set correctly.
-We configure per-mailbox daily limits, set up sending rotation across multiple inboxes where needed, establish hard bounce and unsubscribe handling rules, and review your SPF, DKIM, and DMARC records before sequences go live at scale.
+High-volume Apollo sequences damage your sending domain if mailbox warm-up, sending limits, and bounce thresholds are wrong.
+We configure per-mailbox daily limits, set up sending rotation across inboxes, establish bounce and unsubscribe rules, and review your SPF, DKIM, and DMARC records before launch.

 Reporting and sequence performance dashboards

-Apollo's analytics show open rate, reply rate, bounce rate, and opt-out rate at the sequence and step level.
-We build a review cadence around those metrics and set threshold benchmarks specific to your industry and average deal size.
-Sequences that fall below reply rate thresholds get flagged for copy review, not just paused, so the team learns what is actually working over time.
+Apollo's analytics show open, reply, bounce, and opt-out rate at the sequence and step level.
+We build a review cadence around those metrics with threshold benchmarks for your industry and deal size.
+Sequences below reply thresholds get flagged for copy review, not just paused.

 Our framework